se-edu/addressbook-level3/docs/DevOps.md

 ## Continuous integration (CI)

 This project uses GitHub Actions for CI.
-The project comes with the necessary GitHub Actions configurations files (in the `.github/workflows` folder).
-No further setting up required.
+The necessary workflow configuration files are in `.github/workflows`.
+No further setup is required.

 ### Code coverage